open-electronics/RandA/ReadMe.txt

 - A zip file for Raspberry.
 You can copy this file to Raspberry and unzip it there, or you can unzip locally and copy archive and installation script later.
   Read the InstallationREADME.TXT file included.

+  But since version 1.4 you can download, also, a complete and configured SD image for Raspberry Pi.

 An handbook with a complete description of RandA (RandA-en.pdf) is included.